Best collagen supplements? Are they worth it? What the latest evidence shows

 In theory it can help replenish collagen around the joints and is broken down into amino acids in the stomach, but questions remain around how well it is absorbed by the body.

-What skin studies show
+What skin studies previously suggested

-What about bone, hair and nail benefits?
+What about hair and nail benefits?

 A 2017 open-label trial found that 2.5 g/day of specific bioactive collagen peptides (VERISOL®) over 24 weeks increased nail growth by ~12% and reduced broken nails by 42%.